 If you choose take-home trays, an impression is taken to make a specialized tray to hold the bleach against the teeth.
 The material is used each night for about 20 to 30 minutes for a week or two, and at the end of this time, significant whitening will occur.
 In some cases, the change is nothing short of brilliant.
 For confidence in appearance, bleaching technology allows us to promise improvements in yellowing, aging or stained teeth.
 For very severely stained teeth, crowns or porcelain veneers may be more appropriate.

-If in-office whitening is chosen, the appointment will take anywhere from 45 minutes to an hour and a half depending on the amount of teeth and how many applications are needed.
+If in-office whitening is chosen, the appointment will take anywhere from 45 minutes to an hour and a half depending on the number of teeth and how many applications are needed.